laemaison/KC-SC/college-store-specific/README.md

 Each college has its own subdirectory for organizing assets, along with a `kctcs` folder for resources shared with the main KCTCS site.

-Every store folder includes a `Head Content Block` subfolder where you can place the head content specific to that storefront (for example, Salesforce CMS exports or reusable snippets).
+Every store folder includes an `HTML Head Content Block` subfolder where you can place the head content specific to that storefront (for example, Salesforce CMS exports or reusable snippets).

 - `kctcs`
 - `ashland-community-and-technical-college`